SM/0104 - Advanced Mathematical Analysis 1

 Fourier transform: Fourier transform in L^1(R); definition and properties; Fourier transform and differentiation; Fourier transform and convolution; inverse Fourier transform; Fourier transform in L^2(R); Plancherel Theorem; some applications.

 Laplace transform: definition and properties; Laplace transform and differentiation; Laplace transform and convolution; inverse Laplace transform; connection with Fourier transform; some applications.

 The course consists of 72 hours of lectures.

-The lessons, in addition to the theoretical content, also provide illustration of resolution procedures pertaining to the parts of the program that contemplate them (examples aimed at achieving the objectives relating to the application skills) are done on the blackboard and they involve active participation of the students especially in applying knowledge.
+Traditional lessons on the blackboard and (optionally) slides are used; also the illustration of resolution procedures pertaining to the parts of the program that contemplate them (examples aimed at achieving the objectives relating to the application skills) are done on the blackboard and they involve active participation of the students especially in applying knowledge.
 During the lessons, the teacher also urges the students to attend with clarification questions as well as with any possible deepening and connection remarks and/or comments on the topics discussed.
 Some proofs, not requested in the oral test, are left to the students as a deepening: the meetings with the teacher for clarifications and explanations are therefore considered an integral part of the training activity.
-On the teacher's website https://www.unica.it/unica/it/ateneo_s07_ss01.page?contentId=SHD30623 the handouts of the updated course are gradually provided.
+On the teacher's website http://people.unica.it/claudiaanedda/ the handouts of the updated course are gradually provided.

 Verification of learning

 The learning verification takes place through a written and an oral test.